rancher/docs/content/k3s/latest/en/configuration/_index.md

 a load balancer that listens on port 80, for example, it will try to find a free host in the cluster for port 80.
 If no port is available the load balancer will stay in Pending.

-To disable the embedded service load balancer (if you wish to use a different implementation like MetalLB) just add `--no-deploy=servicelb` to the server on startup.
+To disable the embedded load balancer run the server with the `--no-deploy servicelb` option.
+This is necessary if you wish to run a different load balancer, such as MetalLB.

 Metrics Server
 --------------

-To add functionality for commands such as `k3s kubectl top node` metrics-server must be installed, to install see the instructions located at https://github.com/kubernetes-incubator/metrics-server/.
+To add functionality for commands such as `k3s kubectl top nodes` metrics-server must be installed, to install see the instructions located at https://github.com/kubernetes-incubator/metrics-server/.

-NOTE: By default the image used in `metrics-server-deployment.yaml` is valid only for amd64 devices, this should be edited as appropriate for your architecture.
+**NOTE** : By default the image used in `metrics-server-deployment.yaml` is valid only for **amd64** devices, this should be edited as appropriate for your architecture.
 As of this writing metrics-server provides the following images relevant to k3s: `amd64:v0.3.3`, `arm64:v0.3.2`, and `arm:v0.3.2`.
 Further information on the images provided through gcr.io can be found at https://console.cloud.google.com/gcr/images/google-containers/GLOBAL.